We use cookies on this website.

 • No public IP exposed = immediate compliance with "no direct Internet access" requirements

-ROI: passing a compliance audit without Bastion = 5-10 man-days of preparation (manual logs, hardened jump boxes, documentation).
-Bastion = 0 days.
-The investment of €200/month pays for itself in 1 audit.
+ROI: Passing a compliance audit without Bastion = 5–10 person-days of preparation (manual logs, hardened jump boxes, documentation).
+With Bastion = virtually 0 days.
+The €200/month investment pays for itself in a single audit.

 2. Companies without a dedicated infrastructure team